unicode-org/message-format-wg/exploration/maintaining-registry.md

 _What use-cases do we see?
 Ideally, quote concrete examples._

+As an implementer, I want to know what functions, options, and option values are required to claim support for MF2.
+I want to know what the options and their values mean.
+I also need to be able to implement all of the required functions in my runtime environment without difficulty.
+I don't want to be required to exactly follow CLDR or a specific release of CLDR, in case my local I18N support differs from what CLDR provides.

+As an implementer, user, translators, tools author I expect functions, options and option values to be stable.
+The meaning and use of these, once established, should never change.
+Messages that work today should work tomorrow.
+This doesn't mean that the output is stabilized or that selectors won't produce different results for a given input/locale.

+As an implementer, I want to track best practices for newer I18N APIs (such as implementing personal name formatting/selection) without being required to implement other APIs that I'm not ready for.

+As an implementer, I want to be assured that functions or options added in the future will not conflict with functions or options that I have created for my local users.

+As a developer, I want to be able to implement local functions or local options and be assured that these do not conflict with future additions by the core standard.

+As a tools developer, I want to track both required and optional function development so that I can produce consistent support for messages that use these features.

+As a translator, I want all messages to be consistent in their meaning.
+I want functions and options to work consistently.
+I don't want to relearn selection or formatting rules for different implementations.

+As a user, I want to be able to use required functions and their options.
+I want to be able to quickly adopt new additions as my implementation supports them or be able to choose plug-in or shim implementations.
+I never want to have to find/rewrite a message because a function or its option has changed.

 ## Requirements

 _What properties does the solution have to manifest to enable the use-cases above?_